wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/transforming-message-content.md

     <img src="../../../assets/img/tutorials/119132196/119132201.png" width="500">

     !!!
 Info
         Check the **Input** and **Output** boxes with the sample messages to see if the element types (i.e. Arrays, Objects and Primitive values) are correctly identified.
-The following symbols will help you to identify them correctly.
+The following symbols will help you identify them correctly.

         -  {} : represents object elements
         -  [] : represents array elements